 Flags of China and Hong Kong (file photo) Photograph:( AFP )

-Two Hong Kong residents who were accused of working with a group that campaigned for international sanctions on China on Thursday pleaded guilty under the city's national security law.
-The case is linked to jailed pro-democracy media tycoon Jimmy Lai.
+Two Hong Kongers accused of being part of a group that campaigned for international sanctions against China pleaded guilty under the city's national security law on Thursday in a case that is linked to jailed pro-democracy media tycoon Jimmy Lai.

 More than 130 people, including many of the city's best-known democracy advocates, have since been arrested under the law.

 Democracy activist Andy Li, 31, and paralegal Chan Tsz-wah, 30, admitted to a charge of "colluding with foreign forces to endanger China's national security" on Thursday.

 Prosecutors said they were part of a group that organised the publishing of adverts and articles in overseas newspapers calling for sanctions against China.

 Both were in custody ahead of their plea.